Route 66: United We Stand, Divided We Fall

 - Downtown East St. Louis Historic District

-- Vandalia (Former State Capital & County Seat of Fayette County)
+- Vandalia (Former State Capital & County Seat of Fayette County) (Population: 7,000)

 - Normal & Bloomington (McLean County)

-New France Values
+Values – New France

 -